kipusoep/UrlTracker/README.md

 *   Supports **multiple websites** in a single umbraco instance

 ## Changelog ##
+*   2.4.0 [2013/12/11]
+    * [Bugfix] In some situations an exception would occur with umbraco v6 (Value cannot be null.
+Parameter name: umbracoContext)
+    * [Feature] Added the option to force a redirect (will allways perform a redirect, even if a page at the specified old URL exists)
+    * [Improvement] Massive performance improvements compared to v2.2.8 and newer
+    * [Improvement] Better 404 handling; ignores 404 entry if the URL is an arterySignalR (BrowserLink) URL (VS 2013)
 *   2.3.2 [2013/11/27]
     * [Bugfix] Fixed a hostnames issue
 *   2.3.1 [2013/11/27]